Use the AVOXI comprehensive guide designed for all telecom users—from small business owners to enterprise IT managers.

 Q: Why is my call labeled as "Spam Likely"?

-A: This happens when a number makes too many calls in a short period or receives many "hang-ups."
-To prevent this, rotate your outbound numbers or use
+A: This happens when analytics engines flag a number that makes too many calls in a short period or receives an unusual amount of quick "hang-ups."

 Q: Can I show my business name instead of just a number?